 I think 28 is going to be a good year for me.
 Maybe even great.

-It’s been a rousing success so far: I bought my first house, adopted a rescue dog, started a great new job- only one thing missing: finding a way to get rid of my chronic pain.
+It’s been a rousing success so far: I bought my first house, adopted a dog, started a great new job- only one thing missing: finding a way to get rid of my chronic pain.

 Chronic pain has not always been part of my story.
 I was born wild and free- emphasis on the wild.